manickaraj4/NotesWithThought/README.md

 # NotesWithThought

 A k8s cluster with minimal footprint on AWS.
 Designed to be run on low cost (Using free tier)
+Note: Some services used might incur cost.

 ## Steps to deploy: